 It’s been three months since I took my last dose of Zoloft.

 Zoloft, for me, wasn’t a cure but rather a tool that allowed me to identify the problem, and come to a solution with an organized, calm, and balanced mind.
 It showed me that I’m a capable, natural, loving mother when I get sleep, and highlighted how important self-care is.

 Coming off was way harder than I thought it would be, and took a lot of time and planning, but ultimately going on Zoloft was completely worth it because of what I learned during our courtship.

 There are days when I wish Zoloft and me were still a thing, but I also appreciate what my body has done since coming off.
-It’s not easy, but it never really is.
 Parenting is filled with great moments and shit moments, and everything in between.
-Zoloft helped me recognize that, and now it feels damn good to still be able to see it on my own.
+Zoloft helped me recognize that, and it feels good to know I have another tool in my toolbox if I ever need it.